dddkiran/CodeOfConduct/conduct.md

    * Within each of the static/non-static groups of fields, order by readonly, then non-readonly : (SA1214 and SA1215)
       * readonly
       * non-readonly

+## DI for sure
+  > All dependent classes must be loaded throuh constructor.
+    Sitecore: Microsoft.Extensions.DependencyInjection
+    Promo: AutoFac
+    Using Containers is optional.

+## Exception Handling
+   * Exception Should only be handled at entry point
+   * Exception Handle should be in different method with Try Prefix
+    Ex: TryCallHttpEndPoint() => should only handle error CallHttpEndPoint() => Should do actual http call

+## Configuration
+   * Configuration should be in dedicated class
+   * Load Configuration through constructor for easy unit testability